 Pars Online Group’s pricing reflects their status as Iran’s largest provider of cloud services: it’s clear that they’re geared towards larger companies.
 Capabilities in their entry-level “startup” package are beyond what most startups need, and cost far more than other providers’ entry-level packages.

 From an absolute standpoint, the highest-tier pricing option is cheap in comparison to the competition.
 But despite a 4x increase in price, it only offers 4x more capacity (eight processing cores, 400GB disk space) than the lowest-tier plan.
 This price/capacity ratio is lower than the industry norm, meaning you pay relatively more for the capacity of the high-tier option than is considered standard.

-Support options are also below industry standard.
-No self-service options exist, so you’re forced to contact a representative for any technical assistance.
-There’s a phone number to call, but it’s not a dedicated support line.
-Also, in my experience, using their on-site forms and email options can take a day or two to get a response.
+Their support options fall below industry standards.
+They lack self-service options, which means you have to depend on reaching out to a representative for any technical assistance.
+Although they have a phone number, it’s not dedicated solely to support.
+Based on my experience, using their on-site forms and email options can lead to delays of a day or two before receiving a response.